 Not washing and cutting fruit ahead of time makes it impossible to meal prep!
 We want to be able to reach in and grab a quick and healthy snack or side any time without worrying about stopping to wash what we're eating!
 How many times have you looked in the fridge and skipped over those healthy grapes just because you didn't have time to wash them!?
 Yeah, us too…

 Well, we have a new washing technique that not only allows you to pre-wash your fruit—it makes it last even longer than not washing at all!

 - Dump Your Fruit into a Bowl – You can mix all your fruits together if you have a bowl big enough.
 If not, you can even use a clean sink!

-- Pour Over 1-2 Cups of Vinegar – White vinegar or apple cider vinegar.
+- Pour Over 1-2 Cups of Vinegar – You can use either white vinegar or apple cider vinegar.
 (Use more if washing in the sink.
-Ratio should be 1 part vinegar 4 parts water.)
+Ratio should be 1-part vinegar, 4-parts water.)

 - Stir Around and Let Sit – Toss fruits in the mixture with your hand to loosen any large pieces of dirt and then let the fruit soak for 5-10 minutes.